logicoverflow/ctf/README.md

-# ctf
-Capture The Flag Events
+# Capture The Flag Events